Consistory (Protestantism): Usage in Lutheran and united churches

 Consistories, forming executive body of a state church, had often great powers through the authority of the secular government.
 In history, before separating executive and juridical competences, consistories of Lutheran state churches with central executive powers, therefore usually consisting of jurisprudents and clergy, did also function as courts appointed to regulate ecclesiastical affairs.
 At times the consistories were parastatal offices in charge of all (Protestant) denominations (e.g. in Bremen-Verden) or even all religions (e.g. in Prussia, see Evangelical Church in Prussia from 1808 to 1816) in the respective territory.
 While Lutheran churches often still did not form legal entities distinct from the state, the consistories turned out to be the oldest body of many modern regional Protestant church bodies, which developed into independent legal entities in the 18th and 19th centuries.

 By the French Organic Articles each time several parishes (paroisses) of the EPCAAL form a consistory (consistoire), terming the board and its district alike.
 The consistories are religious statutory law corporations of legal entity status.
 Each consistory holds property of its own and receives contributions by the member parishes.
-Each EPCAAL consistory comprises all the pastors active in its district and the double number of laypersons, elected in three year terms by the local church presbyteries, as well as some members coöpted by the church executive Directory (directoire).
+Each EPCAAL consistory comprises all the pastors active in its district and the double number of laypersons, elected in three year terms by the local church presbyteries, as well as some members co-opted by the church executive Directory (directoire).
 The consistorial members elect from their midst their executive, the consistorial council (Conseil consistorial) of four members.
-Consistorial decisions are presented to the French minister of the Interior, who may oppose them within a two-months period, and reported to the superior EPCAAL Supreme consistory (Consistoire supérieur).
+Consistorial decisions are presented to the French minister of the Interior, who may oppose them within a two-month period, and reported to the superior EPCAAL Supreme consistory (Consistoire supérieur).